xiaoxi-s/STL/README.md

 ## Considerations

  - Multi-threading is not considered.
- - Alignment issues are not considered.
+ - Alignment issues are not considered as the allocator is just a wrapper for new and delete.
  - The source uses some standard libraries (listed below) for brevity.

 ### Standard Libraries used